aciucaru/vintage-analog-web-synth/README.md

 The images that I made myself are licensed under Creative Commons CC0.

-The rest of the images/fonts are free images from the internet and they have their own license.
+The rest of the images/fonts are free images/fonts from the internet and they have their own license.